Mitochondrial matrix: Oxidative phosphorylation

 NADH and FADH_{2} are produced in the matrix or transported in through porin and transport proteins in order to undergo oxidation through oxidative phosphorylation.
 NADH and FADH_{2} undergo oxidation in the electron transport chain by transferring an electrons to regenerate NAD^{+} and FAD.
 Protons are pulled into the intermembrane space by the energy of the electrons going through the electron transport chain.
 Four electrons are finally accepted by oxygen in the matrix to complete the electron transport chain.
 The protons return to the mitochondrial matrix through the protein ATP synthase.
 The energy is used in order to rotate ATP synthase which facilitates the passage of a proton, producing ATP.
 A pH difference between the matrix and intermembrane space creates an electrochemical gradient by which ATP synthase can pass a proton into the matrix favorably.

+Mitochondrial fatty acid synthesis

+Schematic representation of mitochondrial fatty acid synthesis (mtFAS), illustrating stepwise elongation of fatty acyl chains on mitochondrial acyl carrier protein (mtACP) and formation of acyl-mtACP species of varying chain length (e.g. octanoyl-, myristoyl-, and palmitoyl-mtACP).

+In response to the availability of mitochondrial acetyl-CoA, mitochondrial fatty acid synthesis (mtFAS) produces fatty acyl chains.
+These are synthesized on the mitochondrial acyl carrier protein (mtACP), where they are elongated by two-carbon units in each cycle.
+After chain elongation, fatty acyl chains are thought to remain bound to mtACP rather than being released as free fatty acids, as no mitochondrial acyl-mtACP thioesterase has been identified.
+As a result, mtFAS generates acyl-mtACP species of varying lengths that serve distinct functions: Octanoyl-mtACP (C8) is a precursor for lipoic acid synthesis, thereby enabling lysine lipoylation required for the catalytic activity of key mitochondrial enzyme complexes, including the pyruvate dehydrogenase complex (PDC), oxoglutarate dehydrogenase complex (OGDC), 2-oxoadipate dehydrogenase complex (OADHC), branched-chain alpha-keto acid dehydrogenase complex (BCKDC), and the glycine cleavage system (GCS).
+By contrast, longer acyl-mtACP species allosterically regulate LYRM proteins, which are required for iron–sulfur cluster biogenesis, assembly of electron transport chain complexes, and the function of the electron-transfer flavoprotein (ETF).

 Urea cycle

 The first two steps of the urea cycle take place within the mitochondrial matrix of liver and kidney cells.
 In the first step ammonia is converted into carbamoyl phosphate through the investment of two ATP molecules.
 This step is facilitated by carbamoyl phosphate synthetase I. The second step facilitated by ornithine transcarbamylase converts carbamoyl phosphate and ornithine into citrulline.
 After these initial steps the urea cycle continues in the inner membrane space until ornithine once again enters the matrix through a transport channel to continue the first to steps within matrix.